zborkala/netfimno/README.md

 # Android NetHelper

 __Android NetHelper is a java class which helps android developer to perform internet communication without any external third party libraries.
-NetHelper uses built-in android HttpUrlConnection.class to perform ever kind of network requests.__
+NetHelper uses built-in android HttpUrlConnection.class to perform every kind of network requests.__

  ## What you can do with NetHelper are the following.
 * Sending GET & POST requests.